simojo/www/posts/particle-in-3d-box-combinatorially.md

+---
-# Finding the energies of a particle in a 3d box combinatorially
+title: Finding the energies of a particle in a 3d box combinatorially
-## Here I show that we can use a generating function to solve for the energy states for the classic quantum mechanics problem of a particle in a 3d box.
+description: Here I show that we can use a generating function to solve for the energy states for the classic quantum mechanics problem of a particle in a 3d box.
-### 2022-11-02
+date: 2022-11-02
+---

 While working on a problem in one of my classes *(Griffiths, Quantum Mechanics, 3rd Ed. p4.2)*, I realized that the solution was a direct application of a part of combinatorics: generating functions.
 The problem goes as follows: